Neuchâtel Xamax FCS: History

-Students at the Collège latin in Neuchâtel began playing organized football in 1910 soon after, in 1912, Neuchâtel Xamax was officially founded.
+In 1906 the club was founded as FC Cantonal and in 1970 merged with FC Xamax to create the current club.

-They have been champions of Switzerland on two occasions, in successive years in 1987 and 1988.
-The club has also made it to 5 Swiss Cup finals, the most recent in 2011, but have failed to win any of them.
+They have been champions of Switzerland on three occasions, in 1916 and in successive years in 1987 and 1988.
+The club has also made it to five Swiss Cup finals, the most recent in 2011, but have failed to win any of them.

 After many financial crises, the club declared bankruptcy on 26 January 2012 and was consequently excluded from Swiss Super League.
 The club was reformed, but had to restart in the Swiss amateur leagues, entering the 2.
 Liga Interregional, the fifth tier of the Swiss football league system, for the 2012–13 season.
 The club finished first in 2013 and was promoted to the 1.
 Liga Classic for 2013–14.
 Once again, Xamax finished first, winning the play-off to secure a second successive promotion.
 Xamax won 1.
-Liga Promotion, the third tier of Swiss league system and promoted to Challenge League after making third successive promotion in 2014–15 season.
+Liga Promotion, the third tier of Swiss league system was and promoted to the Challenge League after having a third successive promotion in 2014–15 season.

-The club finally won promotion back to the Swiss Super League in 2018 after bankruptcy and six years in the lower leagues.
+The club finally won promotion back to the Swiss Super League in 2018, marking the end of a six-year absence from the top flight of Swiss football.
+At the end of the 2019–20 Swiss Super League season, the club was relegated back to the second division after finishing bottom of the table.